wsargent/securityfixer/README.md

 ## Running

 A little awkward.
-Thanks to https://stackoverflow.com/questions/40795399/exception-on-invocation-of-java-agent-instrumented-via-bytebuddy I got Maven working.

 You can use the attached `run.sh` script.

 ```bash
 java -javaagent:agent/target/securityfixer-agent-2.0-SNAPSHOT.jar \